MicrosoftDocs/entra-docs/docs/identity-platform/claims-customization-powershell.md

 #Customer intent: As a developer, I want to customize the claims emitted in tokens for a specific app in my tenant using PowerShell.
 ---

-# Customize claims emitted in tokens for a specific app in a tenant using PowerShell and Claims Mapping Policy
+# Claims customization using PowerShell and Claims Mapping Policy

 A claim is information that an identity provider states about a user inside the token they issue for that user.
 Claims customization is used by tenant admins to customize the claims emitted in tokens for a specific application in their tenant.
 You can use claims-mapping policies to: